AkankshaK-AI/EVA7-S5-Assignment/README.md

 Best Test Accuracy: 99.40(epoch 7th), 99.41(epoch 12th), 99.44(epoch 13th)

 Analysis:
 With image augmentation, Model performance has improved drastically.
-It hit the target accuracy 3 times with 2 times consistently.
+It hit the target accuracy 3 times overall with 2 times consistently(epoch 12th and 13th).
 Train and Test accuracy gap has narrowed hence model is working!
-We will try the Step LR and see  if the performance improves further
+We will try the Step LR and see  if the performance improves any further

 **Step 5:**